joshuagenders/Lupi/Readme.md

         to: 0
 ```

+## Open Workload
+Whenever throughput is specified, an open workload is created.
+Specifying concurrency values along with throughput will create threads as desired, but they will wait until they are allowed to execute.

+If `concurrency.openWorkload` is `true`, then the concurrency phases are ignored and Lupi will try and allocate as many threads as it needs to in order to reach desired tests per second, within the `concurrency.minThreads` and `concurrency.maxThreads` limits.

+When concurrency phases are provided, then the number of threads is determined by the phases, and threads will wait until they are permitted to execute.
+In both scenarios, setting thread levels too low will result in a closed workload as new thread allocation will not be possible.

 ## Reporting test results
 The `Result`, `Duration` and `Passed` properties of a test result can be set by returning values from the test method.
 The values are mapped based on return type: